Biochar in Agriculture Toolkit

 Technical and Financial Support for Biochar Application

 Federal, regional, and/or state Technical Service Providers can help you develop a conservation plan and find financial assistance.
-A conservation plan identifies natural resource concerns and prescribes a conservation practice standard to address each concern.
-If there is an existing resource concern that can be addressed through CPS 336, you can apply for reimbursement for the compost and or biochars procured through the NRCS Environmental Quality Incentives Program (EQIP).
-In addition to EQIP, the Regional Conservation Partnership Program (RCPP) may also offer financial assistance for CPS 336, but in order to receive financial assistance through RCPP the practice must be available in an active project in your region.
+A conservation plan will identify natural resource concerns and prescribes a conservation practice standard to address each concern.
+If there is an existing resource concern that can be addressed through CPS 336, the applicant is then eligible for reimbursement for the compost and or biochars procured through the NRCS Environmental Quality Incentives Program (EQIP) In addition to EQIP, the Regional Conservation Partnership Program (RCPP) may also offer financial assistance for CPS 336, but in order to receive financial assistance through RCPP the practice must be available in an active project in your region.
 In addition, some states offer financial assistance for biochar application.
+Contact your local NRCS office or see the State Conservation Dashboard, linked below, to get an idea of which states offer conservation programs.

 Decision Support Tools